Statusnone420/PR-Dashboard/PLAN.md

 - Feedback storage shape is inspected.
 - UI is smoke/screenshot checked.
 - `STATE.md` is updated.
-- User explicitly approves moving to Phase 3.
+- Stop and wait for user review and explicit approval to move to Phase 3.

 Do not continue to Phase 3 without explicit user instruction.